 adenomatoid tumour of the scrotum (most common epididymal mass 4)

-The epididymis (plural: epididymides) is situated adjacent to the testes within the scrotal sac.
+The epididymis (plural epididymides) is situated adjacent to the testis within the scrotal sac.
 Its primary function is the collection, maturation and transport of sperm via the ductus deferens.

 Epididymitis refers to inflammation of the epididymis, and may be associated with inflammation extending to the testis itself, in which case the term epididymo-orchitis is used.
 This should be distinguished from isolated orchitis, which is by comparison much less common.

 Epispadias is a rare congenital anomaly that is almost always associated with bladder exstrophy.